ABOUT AUTHENTIC ARTISTS

 I was taking courses in songwriting and as a result, I began meeting lots of artists, musicians and songwriters who needed help confidently talking about what they do.
 But let me tell you what lead up to that.

 My entire career had been working in corporate organisations, selling software, services and IT solutions.
-There was a lot of pressure, a lot of stress and many long hours driving around the UK to client meetings usually for hours on end, living and eating in the car a lot.
+There was a lot of pressure, stress and many long hours driving around the UK to client meetings, living and eating in the car.
 For a long time, I loved it; I loved working with clients, I loved presenting, educating and evangelising about our innovative technology – I was good at it.
 I loved the teams I worked with – but I didn’t feel fulfilled on a deeper level.
-But I knew that I had to be tough, measure up to the guys, over deliver to prove my worth.
+I ‘knew’ that I had to be tough, measure up to the guys, over-deliver to prove my worth.
 Right?
-I very much felt the stress and the constant sense of how I would be sacked, shamed and destitute if I didn’t make my target sales numbers each quarter.
-So how did that work out for me?
+I very much felt the stress and the constant fear of how I would be sacked, shamed and destitute if I didn’t make my target sales numbers each quarter.
+Such is the thinking of living in fear and stress.

 Ironically, I was due to run the ‘Race for Life’ the weekend I had surgery.
 I’d run one before as a friend of mine had died from cancer and my daughter and I wanted to do it again.
 I decided that instead, I’d do a sponsored ‘lying down’ as I’d be in surgery and recovery for some time.
 Within 48 hours I’d raised £2000 for Breast Cancer Care!